NeoGeographyToolkit/StereoPipeline/docs/tools/cam_test.rst

     cam_test --image input.json --cam1 input.json --cam2 input.json \
       --session1 csm --session2 csm --sample-rate 100               \
       --subpixel-offset 0.3

-In the following two examples we evaluate using CSM for the DigitalGlobe linescan camera implementation.

 Compare the existing ASTER camera implementation to the new one that uses the CSM camera model::